 - (2) ([EtTh, Introduction, Remark 2.19.2, Remark 5.12.5], [IUTchII, Remark 1.12.4, Remark 3.6.4], [IUTchIII, Remark 2.1.1]) We explain the variant (2).
-There are several reasons that the variant (2) does not work (cf. also the principle of Galois evaluation of Remark 11.10.1): - (a) If we replace Θ by ΘN (N > 1), then the crucial cyclotomic rigidity of monotheta environments (Theorem 7.23 (1)) does not hold, since the construction of the cyclotomic rigidity of mono-theta environments uses the quadraticity of the commutator [, ] structure of the theta group (i.e., Heisenberg group) (cf. also Remark 7.23.2).
-If we do not have the cyclotomic rigidity of mono-theta environments, then we have no Kummer compatibility of theta monoids (cf. Theorem 12.7). - (b) If we replace $\Theta$ by $\Theta^N$ (N > 1), then the crucial constant multiple rigidity of mono-theta environments (Theorem 7.23 (3)) does not hold either, since, if we consider N-th power version of mono-theta environments by relating the 1-st power version of mono-theta environments (for the purpose of maintaining the cyclotomic rigidity of mono-theta environments) via N-th power map, then such N-th power map gives rise to mutually non-isomorphic line bundles, hence, a constant multiple indeterminacy under inner automorphisms arising from automorphisms of corresponding tempered Frobenioid (cf. [IUTchIII, Remark 2.1.1 (ii)], [EtTh, Corollary 5.12 (iii)]). - (c) If we replace $\Theta$ by $\Theta^N$ (N > 1), then, the order of zero of $\Theta^N$ at cusps is equal to N > 1, hence, in the log-Kummer correspondence, one loop among the various Kummer isomorphisms between Frobenius-like cyclotomes in a column of log-theta-lattice and the vertically coric étale-like cyclotome gives us the Npower map before the loop, therefore, the log-Kummer correspondence totally collapes. cf. also Remark 12.8.1 ("vicious circles"). - If it worked, then we would have which gives us an inequality ht $$\lesssim \frac{1}{N}(1+\epsilon)(\text{log-diff} + \text{log-cond})$$ for N > 1.
-This contradicts Masser's lower bound in analytic number theory ([Mass2]).
+There are several reasons that the variant (2) does not work (See also the principle of Galois evaluation of Remark 11.10.1): - (a) If we replace Θ by Θ^N (N > 1), then the crucial cyclotomic rigidity of mono-theta environments (Theorem 7.23 (1)) does not hold, since the construction of the cyclotomic rigidity of mono-theta environments uses the quadraticity of the commutator [,] structure of the theta group (i.e., Heisenberg group) (See also Remark 7.23.2).
+If we do not have the cyclotomic rigidity of mono-theta environments, then we have no Kummer compatibility of theta monoids (cf. Theorem 12.7). - (b) If we replace Θ by Θ^N (N > 1), then the crucial constant multiple rigidity of monotheta environments (Theorem 7.23 (3)) does not hold either, since, if we consider N-th power version of mono-theta environments by relating the 1-st power version of mono-theta environments (for the purpose of maintaining the cyclotomic rigidity of mono-theta environments) via N-th power map, then such N-th power map gives rise to mutually non-isomorphic line bundles, hence, a constant multiple indeterminacy under inner automorphisms arising from automorphisms of corresponding tempered Frobenioid (cf. [IUTchIII, Remark 2.1.1 (ii)], [EtTh, Corollary 5.12 (iii)]). - (c) If we replace Θ by Θ^N (N > 1), then, the order of zero of Θ^N at cusps is equal to N > 1, hence, in the log-Kummer correspondence, one loop among the various Kummer isomorphisms between Frobenius-like cyclotomes in a column of log-thetalattice and the vertically coric étale-like cyclotome gives us the N-power map before the loop, therefore, the log-Kummer correspondence totally collapes.
+See also Remark 12.8.1 ("vicious circles").

+If it worked, then we would have